cihologramas/pyoptools/README.md

 For Debian/Ubuntu based distro we provide debs packages in the debs folder.
 You can also create the deb file by running 'make deb' in the root directory of pyOpTools.

+For development `sudo python setup.py develop` this will install systemwide from current directory, making changes to the *py files directly availables.

 ## Requirements